RFBomb/EasyProxy/readme.md

 This is a simple Reverse Proxy container, designed to make creating reverse proxies super easy.
 When I learning how to set this up, I had a bunch of issues getting my containers to talk to each other outside of my NordVPN image.
 Once I figured out how to do it, I built a script to automate the setup of additional proxies.
-See the 'Usage' section for details on the script itself.
+See the 'Scripts' section for details on the script itself.

 ## About the Image
 * This is just an official nginx image with a custom script installed into it, and bash installed to run the script.
 Nothing fancy.
-* I have this working on a Raspberry Pi 4.
-If you need it for a non-ARM system, just download the git repository and build it from the dockerfile, it should only take a moment.

 ## Scripts
 The image contains 3 custom scripts.
 Only 2 of them are actually used.